 - If they require personalized service, using your own internal sales team or partners might be the best way to provide that service.

 - If your client prefers to browse online, you can create a robust website featuring your services and products making it easy for them to contact the appropriate individuals for fulfillment and sell direct; you can also have other associations and firms feature your services on their own sites.

 You can build your own specialized sales team to prospect and close deals directly with clients.

-Accountants, lawyers, financial advisors, private equity firms, consultants and agents already have resources and relationships to quickly bring your services to market.
+Accountants, lawyers, financial advisors, private equity firms, consultants already have resources and relationships to quickly bring your services to market.
 If you sell through these groups instead of (or in addition to) selling direct, treat the entire channel as a group of customers – and they are, if they’re including you on their proposals.
 Understand their needs and deliver strong marketing programs; you’ll maximize everyone’s revenue in the process.
 Also, if they are referring their own clients to your firm, treat them well and make sure you reciprocate.

 Evaluate how your prospects need to buy

 Your distribution strategy delivers the information and service your prospects need.
 For each client segment, consider:

 - How and where they prefer to buy

 - Whether they need personalized education and training